johnpapa/shopping-for-codespaces/README.md

 ## Demo Story Scenario

-An urgent request from your project stakeholders has been sent to you to fix an app.
-You're asked to jump into the project and add a new missing product to the page and review it with the stakeholders before going live.
+An urgent request from your project stakeholders has been sent to you to fix your web app.
+You need to jump directly into the project and add correct a mistake in the web site that says you're selling 100 lemons in a bag to only 10 lemons in the bag!
 You need to make the changes and you don't have the local development environment necessary.
 But not to worry, you know you can use **github.dev** in the browser to make these changes.

 <img src=".docs/screenshot.png" width=300 alt="Existing App">